lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-SCHCCOAP1 title='Compression/Decompression at the LPWAN boundary.'}

 {{Fig-SCHCCOAP1}} shows the use of SCHC header compression above layer 2 in the Device and the NGW.
 The SCHC layer received non-encrypted packets and can apply compression Rules to all the headers in the stack.
 On the other end, the NGW receives the SCHC packet and reconstructs the headers using the Rule and the Compression Residue.
 After the decompression, the NGW forwards the IPv6 packet toward the destination.
-The same process applies in the other direction, when a non-encrypted packet arrives at the NGW.
+The same process applies in the other direction when a non-encrypted packet arrives at the NGW.
 Thanks to the IP forwarding based on the IPv6 prefix, the NGW identifies the Device and compresses headers using the Device's Rules.

-In the second example, {{Fig-SCHCCOAP2}}, the SCHC compression is applied in the CoAP layer, compressing the CoAP header independently of the
-other layers.
-The RuleID, the Compression Residue, and CoAP payload are encryptedusing a mechanism such as DTLS.
-Only the other end (App) can decipher the
+In the second example, {{Fig-SCHCCOAP2}}, the SCHC compression is applied in the CoAP layer, compressing the CoAP header independently of the other layers.
+The RuleID, the Compression Residue, and CoAP payload are encrypted using a mechanism such as DTLS.
+Only the other end (App) can decipher the information.
-information.
 If needed, layers below use SCHC to compress the header as defined in {{RFC8724}} (represented in dotted lines).

 This use case needs an end-to-end context initialization between the Device and the Application.
 The context initialization is out of the scope of this document.